Two-round Ramsey games on random graphs: Preliminaries

-The following inequality, known as Janson's inequality~\cite{janson1990poisson} (see also~\cite[Theorem 2.14]{randomgraphbook}) provides an exponential bound for the lower tail of the number of edges induced by a hypergraph on a random subset of its vertices.
+The following inequality, known as Janson's inequality~\cite{janson1990poisson} (see also~\cite[Theorem 2.14]{randomgraphbook}) provides an exponential bound for the lower tail of the number of edges of a hypergraph induced by a random subset of its vertices.

-\begin{lem}[\textbf{Janson's inequality}] Let $\Gamma $ be a finite set, let $p \colon \Gamma \to [0,1]$, and let $\Gamma _p$ be a random subset such that every element $a\in \Gamma$ is in $\Gamma _p$ with probability $p(a)$, independently of all other elements.
+\begin{lem}[\textbf{Janson's inequality}] Let $\Gamma $ be a finite set, let $p \colon \Gamma \to [0,1]$ and let $\Gamma _p$ be a random subset such that every element $a\in \Gamma$ is in $\Gamma _p$ with probability $p(a)$, independently of all other elements.